 55. Restaurant Hop on Lake Street

-Hardcore foodies visiting Minneapolis will want to take a jaunt over to Lake Street for all kinds of incredible cuisine.
+Hardcore foodies visiting Minneapolis wondering what to do for food will want to take a tour over Lake Street for incredible cuisine.
 You’ll find Lake Street in south Minneapolis, a long stretch between 31st and 29th street, spanning nearly the entire length of Minneapolis from east to west.
 It’s a fascinating place, with a different feel and culture with every block.

 And if you can’t find it on a menu, you can always head to the awesome Midtown Global Market and grab ingredients to cook it yourself…which probably means you’ll need a kitchen.
-Luckily, there is a great vacation rental market in this neighborhood, including gems like this Minneapolis condo.
+Luckily, this neighborhood has a great vacation rental market, including gems like this Minneapolis condo.

 What is Minnesota Known For?

-Growing up in Minnesota, I can confidently say that we’re known for our friendly people, outdoor recreation opportunities, stunning nature, and incredible lakes.
-Minnesota offers a perfect getaway for water enthusiasts with over 10,000 lakes to explore, including the famous Lake Minnetonka.
+Minnesota is known for its friendly people, outdoor recreation opportunities, stunning nature, and incredible lakes.
+It offers a perfect getaway for water enthusiasts, with over 10,000 lakes to explore, including the famous Lake Minnetonka.

 Plus, if this is your first visit, don’t miss out on the Mall of America, the largest shopping center in the U.S., for a day filled with shopping, dining, and entertainment.